moustafab/go-rest/README.md

-This is a test of the auto merge bot
+This is a test of the auto merge bots

 Based on [qiangxue/golang-restful-starter-kit](https://github.com/qiangxue/golang-restful-starter-kit)